Search

 Olivia Watkins

-Olivia Watkins was named an assistant coach on July 5, 2022 and enters her second season at Duke.
-Watkins will coach the defense and slappers, while overseeing baserunning and the short game.
+Olivia Watkins was named an assistant coach on July 5, 2022, before being promoted to associate head coach on July 10, 2024.
+She enters her third season at Duke and will continue to coach the defense and slappers, while overseeing baserunning and the short game.

 Watkins comes to Durham after a three-year stint as an assistant coach at Boston College, where she worked on the defense, baserunning and slap-hitting.